List of Marvel Comics characters: C: Cat-Man

 Cat-Man is the name of three characters in American comic books published by Marvel Comics.

 Townshend Horgan

-Townshend Horgan is a founding member of the Ani-Men who sports a cat-like costume and enhanced agility.
-He later works for Count Nefaria, who transforms him into an anthropomorphic cat, before being killed by the Spymaster.
+Along with Ape-Man, Bird-Man, and Frog-Man, Townshend Horgan is recruited by the Organizer to form the Ani-Men.
+Horgan has "feline agility" and thus wears a cat-like costume.
+The Organizer is Abner Jonas, a candidate for mayor of New York City; he sends the Ani-Men on missions to undermine the current administration.
+Daredevil defeats them and has them sent to prison.

+Ape-Man, Bird-Man, and Cat-Man later rejoin the Ani-Men and work for Count Nefaria.
+Nefaria's scientists submit the Ani-Men to processes that gave them animalistic appearances.
+Nefaria sends the Ani-Men to kill Tony Stark; however, the Spymaster detonates a bomb in an attempt to kill Stark, accidentally killing the Ani-Men.

 Sebastian Patane

 Sebastian Patane is Horgan's successor, who serves Death-Stalker before being killed by him.

-Unnamed replacement

-A third, unidentified incarnation of Cat-Man is introduced in Secret Wars, and later appears in Civil War as a servant of Hammerhead.
+Ray

+Ray (last name unknown) is the third person to operate as Cat-Man.
+He was introduced during the Secret Wars storyline.
+His first name was revealed during "The War of the Realms" storyline.

 Centennial

 Centennial Rutherford B. Princeton III, is a superhero in Marvel Comics, notably Alpha Flight.
 He was created by Scott Lobdell and first appears in Alpha Flight Volume 3, #1 (2004).
 During Prohibition, Rutherford – a Canadian police officer – is sent to the United States to assist law enforcement there.
 At one point, his girlfriend Amelia Weatherly goes missing and is presumed dead.
-Rutherform "buries" her and moves on with his life.
+Rutherford "buries" her and moves on with his life.
 He later slips into a coma lasting nearly two decades.
 Sasquatch, an Alpha Flight member, recruits a new team of heroes, including Rutherford, who is roused from his coma.
 Rutherford helps rescue the original Alpha Flight and fights the Japanese team Big Hero 6.
 Later, they fight the criminal Manimator.
 During his last known adventure, he travels back in time.
 His teammate Nemesis reveals that she is Amelia.
 Their post-Alpha Flight adventures have not been shown.
 A vision in Alpha Flight Volume 3, #12 shows the two buried side by side.